HusseinQudsi/algorithm/README.md

 ## Contributing

-To contribute, work on the source files.
-Then build and run the tests against the built files.
-Be careful to not introduce syntax that will be transpiled down to unsupported syntax.
-For example, `for...of` loops will be transpiled to use `Symbol.iterator` which is unavailable in IE.
+To contribute, work on the source files by adding new Algorithms to existing service or create a new one.

 ### Build scripts